-The internal cache interface signals (KEN#, FLUSH#, RPLSET, RPLVAL#) are used to indicate cache status and control caching activity.
+The internal cache interface signals (KEN#, FLUSH#, RPLSET, RPLVAL#) indicate cache status and control caching activity.

-Cache Enable (KEN#) is an active low input which indicates that the data being returned during the current cycle is cacheable.
-When KEN# is active and the Cx486SLC is performing a cacheable code fetch or memory data read cycle, the cycle is transformed into a cache fill.
+Cache Enable (KEN#) is an input which indicates that the data being returned during the current cycle is cacheable.
+When KEN# is active and the Cx486SLC/e is performing a cacheable code fetch or memory data read cycle, the cycle is transformed into a cache fill.
 Use of the KEN# input to control cacheability is optional.
-The non-cacheable region registers can also be used to control cacheability.
+The noncacheable region registers can also be used to control cacheability.
 Memory addresses specified by the non-cacheable region registers are not cacheable regardless of the state of KEN#.
-I/O accesses, locked reads and interrupt acknowledge cycles are never cached.
+I/O accesses, locked reads, SMM address space accesses, and interrupt acknowledge cycles are never cached.

 During cached code fetches, two contiguous read cycles are performed to completely fill the 4-byte cache line.
-During cached data reads, the Cx486SLC performs only those bus cycles necessary to supply the required data to complete the current operation.
+KEN# must be asserted during both read cycles in order to cause a cache line fill.
+During-cached data reads, the Cx486SLC/e performs only those bus cycles necessary to supply the required data to complete the current operation.
 Valid bits are maintained for each byte in the cache line, thus allowing data operands of less than 4 bytes to reside in the cache.

-During any cache fill cycle with KEN# asserted, the Cx486SLC ignores the state of the byte enables (BHE# and BLE#) and always writes two bytes of data into the cache.
+During any cache fill cycle with KEN# asserted, the Cx486SLC/e ignores the state of the byte enables (BHE# and BLE#) and always writes two bytes of data into the cache.
 The KEN# input is ignored following reset and can be enabled using the KEN bit in the CCR0 configuration register.

-Cache Flush (FLUSH#) is an active low input which invalidates (flushes) the entire cache.
+Cache Flush (FLUSH#) is an input which invalidates (flushes) the entire cache.
 Use of FLUSH# to maintain cache coherency is optional.
 The cache may also be invalidated during each hold acknowledge cycle by setting the BARB bit in the CCR0 configuration register.
 The FLUSH# input is ignored following reset and can be enabled using the FLUSH bit in the CCR0 configuration register.

 Replacement Set (RPLSET) is an output indicating which set in the cache is currently undergoing a line replacement.
 This signal is meaningful only when the internal cache is configured as two-way set associative.
-When the internal cache is configured as direct-mapped, RPLSET=0 always.
 The RPLSET output is disabled (three-state) following reset and can be enabled using the RPL bit in the CCR1 configuration register.
+RPLSET floats during CPU hold acknowledge and float states.

-Replacement Set Valid (RPLVAL#) is an active low output driven during a cache fill cycle to indicate that RPLSET is valid for the current cycle.
+Replacement Set Valid (RPLVAL#) is an output driven during a cache fill cycle to indicate that RPLSET is valid for the current cycle.
 RPLVAL# and RPLSET provide external hardware the capability of monitoring the cache LRU replacement algorithm.
 The RPLVAL# output is disabled (three-state) following reset and can be enabled using the RPL bit in the CCR1 configuration register.
+RPLVAL# floats during CPU hold acknowledge and float states.